scaljeri/javascript-dependency-injection-deprecated/README.md

             this.total = this.$foo.sum(this.total, val);
         }
     }
-    di.register('$bar', Bar, { augment: 'constructor');
+    di.register('$bar', Bar);

     let bar = di.getInstance('$bar', 100);
     bar.add(1); // bar.total === 101

-This time, **DI** knows nothing about `Bar`, in which case it inspects the constructor arguments and injects the dependencies directly into the constructor.
+This time **DI-XXL** doesn't know what do to, in which case it extracts and inspects the constructor arguments.

-This pattern can be extended to the instance functions too
+This pattern can be extended to the instance methods too

 #### Example 3